Silicon Valley Bank’s collapse differs from our last financial crisis - NewsBreak

 Government financial institutions joined forces to bail out Silicon Valley Bank's account holders after the bank’s collapse last week.
 The collapse of SVB and Signature Bank in New York could cause the Federal Reserve to slow down its interest rate hikes.
-(Alex Wong/Getty Images)
+Photo by Alex Wong/Getty Images.

 After the largest U.S. bank failure in more than a decade, regional bank stocks plunged on Monday as the federal government — with the 2007-2008 financial crisis still a fresh memory for many — rushed to reassure Americans that the U.S. banking system was stable.